“I’m a Sensitive Woman:” ADHD Sensory Overload in Adults

-Meeting the daily demands of a household filled with children takes its toll on a woman with ADHD, as do workplace chatter and ringing telephones.
+Meeting the daily demands of a household filled with children takes its toll on a sensitive woman with ADHD, as do workplace chatter and ringing telephones.
 Even a gentle stroke from a loving partner can feel painful, not pleasurable.
 Daily living is sometimes a hellish experience.

-Anxious and Hypersensitive
+Sensitive Woman: Anxious and Hypersensitive with ADHD

-“Things like ticking clocks, hissing radiators, or noisy heating units in hotels; someone clicking his pen in a library or kicking the back of your seat on an airplane, make sensitive ADHD women feel assaulted, attacked, or invaded.
+“Things like ticking clocks, hissing radiators, or noisy heating units in hotels; someone clicking his pen in a library or kicking the back of your seat on an airplane, make sensitive women with ADHD feel assaulted, attacked, or invaded.
 They get anxious,” says Sari Solden, M.S., an ADHD expert, therapist, and the author of Women with Attention Deficit Disorder and Journeys Through ADDulthood.
 Many of her clients are bothered by sounds that others don’t hear.

 “I think that many women, and more girls, with ADHD have hypersensitivities,” says Patricia Quinn, M.D., a developmental pediatrician and the author of several books on ADHD.